tEQuitable is a modern

 - Help the visitor identify and clarify their needs and interests

-- Refer the visitor to resource and services
+- Refer the visitor to resources and services

 - Help the visitor identify options and potential solutions